value3-gmbh/csv-reader/README.md

 # PHP library to read large CSV files
 The repository has not other dependencies.
+It uses PHP Generators to process large files with excessive memory usage.

 ```
 composer require value3/csv-reader